The Dry (film): Plot

-Falk and Raco go to question Whitlam at the school, only to find he has fled to the bush with a jerry can of petrol and a lighter.
-As they search his house, they find the shotgun shells that match the shells used in the murder.
-When they catch up to him, Whitlam admits to his gambling addiction, stealing money from the school to pay his debts, and murdering the Hadler family to cover up his fraud.
+Falk and Raco go to question Whitlam at the school, only to be told he's left.
+While visually confirming that his daughter is still in class, they look outside to see him run inside a shed.
+By the time they reach it, he's gone, but Raco discovers Remington shotgun shells on a shelf.
+They continue after him into the bush, where he's hiding behind a tree with a jerry can of petrol and a lighter.
+Whitlam admits to his gambling addiction, stealing money from the school to pay his debts, and murdering the Hadler family to cover up his fraud.
 He then drenches himself in the petrol and sets himself on fire.
-Falk and Raco tackle him to the ground and put out the flames.
+Falk and Raco tackle him to the ground and put out the flames, during which there are flashbacks of Whitlam murdering each victim.
 Whitlam and Raco are badly burnt and hospitalised, although Falk's injuries are not as severe.
 The investigation is closed with Whitlam's confession, and Luke's parents thank Falk for proving Luke's innocence.

 Before leaving town, Falk meets with Gretchen and apologises for accusing her; she forgives him.
 She reveals she was always in love with Luke but that he chose Karen.
-Falk visits the rocky area that he and Ellie went to frequently; he finds her old backpack, which contains a journal noting that she intended to run away because her father, Mal, was physically and sexually abusing her - as he had her mother, causing her to flee.
-He had also threatened to kill Ellie if she ever tried to leave.
+She also admits to seeing Ellie walk towards the river on the night she died; she was on her way to see Luke, with whom she spent the night.

-A flashback reveals that when Mal discovered she was leaving, he pursued her and drowned her in a rage.
-Falk says goodbye to Ellie, takes the backpack as evidence to clear his name, and walks back into town along the riverbed; which is now completely dry.
+Falk visits the rocky area above the river that he and Ellie went to frequently and places a dried bouquet in the same crevice where he accidentally knocked her bracelet off years earlier.
+He finds her old backpack under some brush nearby, containing her hat, wallet, and journal.
+Falk opens the journal, finds a photo of the four friends, and reads the last entry, a poem that reveals Ellie's intent to run away due to physical abuse at the hands of her father, following in her mother's footsteps.
+Mal had also threatened to kill Ellie if she ever tried to leave.
+A flashback reveals Ellie's last moments and Falk's whereabouts at the time of her death: she hides her backpack, heads to the river where Falk is swimming and calling out her name, changes her mind, and then encounters her father, who pursued her after discovering she'd fled.
+Falk lets the realization of what happened sink in to the sounds of Mal attacking and drowning Ellie in a rage.
+Falk takes the backpack as evidence to clear his name, and walks back into town along the riverbed, which is now completely dry.